olehmisar/haxilium/README.md

 ## Getting started
-Haxilium is very similar to the [Haxball Headless API] because it is thin wrapper over it.
+Haxilium is very similar to the original [Haxball Headless API] because it is a thin wrapper over it.
 That's why it is simple to get started.

 ### Create a room
-Use `haxilium(config)` to create a room:
+Use `haxilium(config: RoomConfig)` to create a room:
 ```js
 import haxilium from 'haxilium'